PascalLuginbuehl/Minigame/README.md

 # Minigame

+## What is this?
-This is a 2D Minigame in JavaScript from scratch
+A 2D multiplayer Minigame written in TypeScript from scratch

-## What is it all about?
+## Todo
+Use extends for Render Entity
+Add types
+Documentation (Class diagramm)

 ## Installation